audioxide/data/data/posts/20210416-articles-ethical-alternatives-to-spotify-et-al.md

   - music industry
   - spotify
 featuredimage: article-images/spotify-alternatives-featured-image.jpg
-featuredimageAlt: A set of red headphones
+featuredimageAlt: Illustration of a wooden signpost with boards pointing to different music streaming services
-title: Ethical alternatives to Spotify and other major music streaming services
+title: Alternatives to Spotify and other major music streaming services
 author: frederick-obrien
-summary: The big dogs of music streaming aren’t great for musicians, but there are other options out there.
+summary: The big dogs of music streaming aren’t great for musicians, but there are fairer, more ethical options out there.
 Here are services putting artists first (or at least, not dead last)
 blurb: The big dogs of music streaming aren’t great for musicians, but there are other options out there.
 Here are services putting artists first (or at least, not dead last).

 ---